Jenifer Clausell: Using AI technology to diversify the workplace

 “Today, we define successful entrepreneurs similar to that of lone warriors, which is based on a set of stereotypically masculine traits like aggressiveness, independence, competitiveness and a willingness to take risks.
 And we define tech geeks as friendless, isolated, nerdy and having no interpersonal skills.
 According to conventional assumptions, most women do not embody these traits and thus it creates barriers for women.”

 Develop Diverse allows companies to identify the stereotypes within their language and finds more inclusive solutions.
 However, Clausell believes educational institutions and companies also have an important role in building a more diverse work force.
 Educational institutions must have the resources to encourage girls to pursue careers in STEM.
 Companies must examine the image they are projecting and make their work culture truly inclusive.
-Instead of focusing on cultural ideals of the stereotypical candidate, Clausel says, “it’s time to forget culture fit, and focus on candidates who share the vision and values instead!”
+Instead of focusing on cultural ideals of the stereotypical candidate, Clausel says, “it’s time to forget culture fit, and focus on candidates who share the vision and values instead!”.

 You can connect with Jenifer Clausell on LinkedIn and find more interesting interviews and articles on our blog.